SnorreFagerland/virushistory/the rumor mill/the surgeon incident/README.md

 Rather than taking legal action---or simply accepting the piracy---they wrote a virus.

-In the screenshots they apparently state:

--   They created the virus.
--   They intentionally sent it to the unauthorized distributor.
--   It was designed to deliver a message.
+In the screenshots they apparently state that they created the virus.
+They intentionally sent it to the unauthorized distributor to deliver a message.

 The delayed payload displayed: